lulzsun/blitz-app-adblock/README.md

 If Blitz.gg updates, rerun the program to reapply the patch.
 If there are issues after update, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and attach the following log file: `%appdata%/Blitz/app.log`.

+You can uninstall the adblocker by uninstalling Blitz.

 ## Optional Features

 You can run the program with the following arguments to use some optional features: